 Whether you are a professional or home cook, evaluating ingredients is a vital skill that you need to master.
 Here are some helpful tips from experienced chefs.

-When it comes to meat, be it poultry, beef, pork, lamb, or even fish, the first thing to consider is whether you should have lean or tender cuts.
+When it comes to meat, be it poultry, beef, pork, lamb, crab legs on sale, or even fish, the first thing to consider is whether you should have lean or tender cuts.

 Tender meats are usually cut from the parts of the animal which have low muscle activity.
 Tender cuts work for practically any dish.
 If you are planning on using tender meat, look for some marbling.
 Also, take note that the presence of connective tissues can impact the flavor of the meat.